zabir4752/zabir4752/README.md

 # ⚡ Fun Fact

 <p align="center">
-💡 I love building modern digital products that combine clean UI, performance, and real-world impact.
+💡 I dream of building technology companies that combine education, artificial intelligence, and innovation to create meaningful impact in Bangladesh and beyond.
 </p>

 ---